Microchip-MPLAB-Harmony/audio_apps/apps/universal_audio_decoders/readme.md

 The SAM E70 Xplained Ultra board does not include the AK4954 Audio Codec daughterboard, which is sold separately on microchipDIRECT as part numbers AC324954.

 The following figure illustrates the application architecture for the SAM E70 Xplained Ultra project.
-The program takes up to approximately 5% (110 KB) of the ATSAME70Q21B microcontroller’s program space, and 19% (71 KB) of the RAM.
-No heap is used.
+The program takes up to approximately 5% (110 KB) of the ATSAME70Q21B microcontroller's program space, and 19% (71 KB) of the RAM.
+Around 16 KB of heap is reserved for FLAC based projects.

 ![](graphics/uad_block_diagram3.png)

+The SSC (Synchronous Serial Controller) is used with the WM8904 codec, selected by a strapping option on the WM8904 daughterboard.
+The WM8904 is configured in master mode, meaning it generates the I<sup>2</sup>S clocks (LRCLK and BCLK), and the SSC peripheral is configured as a slave.

 ## Demonstration Features